Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Australian Server Network

-NordVPN has one of the largest Australian server networks in the industry, with 190 servers spread across 5 Australian cities: Adelaide, Brisbane, Melbourne, Perth, and Sydney.
+NordVPN has one of the largest Australian server networks, with 190 servers spread across 5 Australian cities: Adelaide, Brisbane, Melbourne, Perth, and Sydney.

-Connecting to each server location only took a handful of seconds at every attempt, and with so many servers available, we never encountered sudden slowdowns, connection issues, or even search engine CAPTCHAs.
+Connecting to each server location took a handful of seconds at every attempt, with no sudden slowdowns, connection issues, or extremely annoying CAPTCHAs.

 Australian Streaming Performance